-Last updated in January 2015
+Last updated in April 2016

 Yemen records a very large trade deficit with Germany.
 Yemen’s exports to Germany are insignificant.
-In 2013, German exports to Yemen were worth EUR 228 million and German imports from there EUR 4.2 million.
+In 2013, German exports to Yemen were worth EUR 227 million, while German imports from there amounted to EUR 4.2 million.
 In March 2005, an amended investment protection accord and a double taxation agreement for the aviation sector were signed.
 The former has been in force since January 2008, the latter since January 2007.

 Germany’s principal exports to Yemen include machinery, complete production plants, motor vehicles, chemical products and electrical goods, iron and iron goods, printed materials and food industry products.
 There is currently no known instance of significant investment by German companies in Yemen.
 Since March 2015, commercial exchange of goods has largely ground to a halt as a result of armed hostilities.